-Flash was released in 1996 and was once one of the most popular ways for people to stream videos and play games online, it brought rich animations and interactivity to the early web.
+Flash was released in 1996 and was once Player one of the most popular ways for people to stream videos and play games online, it brought rich animations and interactivity to the early web.
 But it was plagued with security problems and failed to transition to the smartphone era.
 When the iPhone launched, it didn’t support Flash and so sites like YouTube moved to HTML5 for video streaming and soon everyone followed suit.
-It was also a popular tool for writing whole websites and web application in, although most of these have now transitioned away so that they too are compatible on mobile devices, but there remain many holdouts who have only recently started to play catch-up.
+It was also a popular tool for writing whole websites and web application in, although most of these have now transitioned away so that they too are compatible on mobile devices, but there remain many holdouts.

-It’s estimated that only 17% of users see a piece of Flash content every day, so you probably won’t notice a big difference in your day-to-day browsing, as this could be a tiny ad somewhere.
-Most sites have now already been updated to use modern standards like HTML5, WebGL, or Unity, and any sites that wants to continue offering their content after 2020 will need to make sure they do this as well.
+It’s estimated that only 17% of users see a piece of Flash content every day, so you probably won’t notice a big difference in your day-to-day browsing.
+Most sites have now already been updated to use a modern standard like HTML5, WebGL, or Unity, and any sites that wants to continue offering their content after 2020 will need to make sure they do this as well.
 If there’s any Flash content you’re especially attached to, now is the time to make sure it sticks around.

 HELP I still need Flash!

 You might be using a service that for some reason or another still hasn’t been updated to use more modern technology.
 For example, CuCo use Trustwave to carry out PCI scans on our websites and although they have a new platform that doesn’t use Flash, many of their users are still to be migrated across.
 So if Adobe is blocking Flash from working how do we get around this?

 Accessing any remaining Flash content on the Web will still be possible, but you’ll need to do some work first.
 Most browser auto-update themselves and you sometimes can’t even disable this without doing a series of terminal commands.
 Truly desperate Flash fans could use an older version of a browser, block it from auto-updating, and use it only for Flash content.